thijsbrekhof1/master_thesis/README.md

 rfc_predecessor_pairs_plain_text (4).json: RFC discussions with predecessor data

 ## Notes
-Most scripts are designed to run on a computer cluster using shell scripts Checkpointing is implemented to allow resuming long-running processes Memory management is built in to handle GPU resource constraints
+Most scripts are designed to run on a computer cluster using shell scripts.
+You can find the used shellscripts under method/shellscripts.
+Checkpointing is implemented to allow resuming long-running processes Memory management is built in to handle GPU resource constraints